a11yproject/a11yproject.com/src/posts/are-you-making-these-five-mistakes-when-writing-alt-text.md

 Active images are used to perform actions such as signing up, downloading, listening, uploading etc.

 They are mainly links and buttons.
-When writing alt text for these kinds of images, avoid terms like "Click here" or "Download".
+When writing alt text for these kinds of images, avoid terms like "Click here".

-Instead, use descriptions like, "Sign up for a Twitter account", "Go to the account’s page", "Upload your national identity card", and so on.
+Instead, use descriptions like, "Sign up for a Twitter account", "Go to the account page", "Upload your national identity card", and so on.

 ```html
 <!-- Sample active image -->